threefoldtech/circles_reporting_tool/specs/reportingtool.md

 # reporting tool

-purpose: all people to see their issues, stories, tickets in circles.threefold.me and github.
+purpose: all people to see their issues, stories, tickets in circles.threefold.me

 - user logs in using 3bot connect
 - github name stored in e.g. circles.threefold.me profile